SimpleDataLabsInc/prophecy-docs/docs/low-code-sql/data-tests/use-project-tests.md

    ![View test summary](img/project-test-summary.png)

 In addition to the previous relational integrity test, you can create tests to check that the total payment amount from customers is positive or simply check that all of your tables are still accessible.
+You can test any series of transformation Gems, because a project test simply asserts that the resulting table meets a certain criteria.

 ## Fix a failed test